hqci-tutorial/hqci-tutorial.github.io/README.md

 # hqci-workshop.github.io
-The website for human-quantum computer interaction woskshop.
+The website for human-quantum computer interaction workshop.